House of mirrors

 A house of mirrors or hall of mirrors is a traditional attraction at funfairs (carnivals) and amusement parks.
-The basic concept behind a house of mirrors is to be a maze-like puzzle.
+It is a maze-like puzzle (made out of a myriad of mirrors).
 In addition to the maze, participants are also given mirrors as obstacles, and glass panes to parts of the maze they cannot yet get to.
 Sometimes the mirrors may be distorted because of different curves, convex, or concave in the glass to give the participants unusual and confusing reflections of themselves, some humorous and others frightening.

 References in fiction

 Literary

 The first known literary example is in Gaston Leroux's novel The Phantom of the Opera (1911), in which Erik has built one for the Shah of Persia as a trap and later uses a similar trap house to protect his lair from his enemies.

+A (possibly magical) house of mirrors features prominently in Ray Bradbury's novel Something Wicked This Way Comes.

 The concept has also been used in comics.
 In Batman: The Dark Knight Returns, Batman is seen chasing the Joker through an amusement park and into a hall of mirrors.
-It was used to create suspense as Joker could not clearly decipher what was real and what was just an image.
+The Joker is unable to clearly decipher what is real and what is just an image.

 Film

-In Charlie Chaplin's 1928 movie The Circus, Charlie Chaplin is chased into a mirror maze by a thief and the police.
+In Charlie Chaplin's 1928 movie The Circus, Chaplin is chased into a mirror maze by a thief and the police.

-The climax of the 1948 Orson Welles film The Lady from Shanghai (1948) takes place in a maze of mirrors.
+The climax of the 1947 Orson Welles film The Lady from Shanghai takes place in a maze of mirrors.

 In the finale of Enter the Dragon (1973), Bruce Lee's character navigates a mirror maze by breaking through the mirrors.

 Francisco Scaramanga's "Fun House" in the 1974 James Bond film The Man with the Golden Gun has a house of mirrors.

 In John Boorman's 1974 movie Zardoz, character "Z" (Sean Connery) battles against "The Vortex" in a mirror maze.

 The 1983 Walt Disney movie Something Wicked This Way Comes (an adaptation of Ray Bradbury's novel of the same title) culminates in a house of mirrors confrontation.

 The 1984 movie Conan the Destroyer with Arnold Schwarzenegger contains a house of mirrors fight.

+In Dariush Farhang’s 1985 movie “The Spell” is a house of mirrors.

 Woody Allen's movie Manhattan Murder Mystery (1993) makes reference to the house of mirrors sequence from The Lady from Shanghai.

 In John Wick: Chapter 2 (2017), John Wick (Keanu Reeves) engages in a chase, gunfight, and climactic knife fight in a modern art museum exhibit called "Reflections of the Soul" made of halls, rooms, and stairways lined with mirrors.

 A house of mirrors features prominently in Jordan Peele's 2019 horror film Us.